QuangNguyenLong/pcprep/doc/README.usage.md

    ```
 5. **Sequencing**

-   Tile the point cloud and voxel then sample the tiles.
+   Tile the point cloud and voxel then sample the tiles:
    ```bash
    ./bin/pcp \
        --process=voxel 3 \